viperleed/viperleed/doc/content/measurement/setup_measurements.rst

 sensor.
 (Align the edges of the screen with the edges of the sensor.)
 After adjusting the camera position, right-click the camera view and select “Allow setting of ROI”.
 Set the region of interest such that the edges of the ROI align with the edges of the screen.
-Right-click the camera view again and set the binning value in the camera settings.
-Set the value such that your images have between 400x400 and 500x500 pixels after binning.